Active Tracking of Marine Pollution Sources: An Uncertainty-Aware Categorical Bayesian Framework for Unmanned Surface Vehicles: Marine pollution source tracking framework

-In this work, the data interfaces between the simulator module and the \gls{ros}-based source tracking system were strictly constructed to mimic the real-world data collection and passing patterns.
+In this work, the data interfaces between the simulation module and the \gls{ros}-based source tracking system were strictly constructed to mimic the real-world data collection and passing patterns.
 The simulated pollutant concentration data were derived from the \gls{cfd} dispersion results and the \gls{usv} position in Gazebo.
-These data were collected by a 'sonde driver' and then passed to the main tracking system through a \gls{ros} interface.
-This procedure was designed to simulate the behaviour of a multi-parameter sonde \cite{ma_at_sonde_ros_driver_2025, li_ysi_exo_2022}, which is commonly used in marine environments to measure pollutant concentrations.
-Upon receiving the probed data from the 'sonde driver', the main algorithm, introduced in Section \ref{s:ipp}, updates the estimation of the pollution source and calculates the navigation waypoint.
+These data were collected by a `sonde driver' and then passed to the main tracking system through a \gls{ros} interface.
+This procedure was designed to simulate the behaviour of a multi-parameter sonde \autocite{ma_at_sonde_ros_driver_2025-1, li_ysi_exo_2022}, which is commonly used in marine environments to measure pollutant concentrations.
+Upon receiving the probed data from the `sonde driver', the main algorithm, introduced in Section \ref{s:ipp}, updates the estimation of the pollution source and calculates the navigation waypoint.
 This waypoint was sent to the ArduPilot also via a \gls{ros} interface, which eventually drove the thrusters of the \gls{usv}.

-It is also worth noting that the main source tracking algorithm was constructed as a \gls{ros} action server, which provides a \gls{ros} action.
-A \gls{ros} action, as described by Macenski et al. \cite{macenski_robot_2022}, enables convenient interaction with procedures that require a significant amount of time to return a response.
-It is widely applied in fields of path planning \cite{macenski_marathon_2020} and manipulation \cite{gorner_moveit_2019}.
-Constructing the main tracking algorithm as an action server also offers a means of extension for future modular development.
-Several action servers can be incorporated into a higher-level decision-making logic through behaviour trees \cite{colledanchise_behavior_2018} and state machines \cite{foukarakis_combining_2014}.